These are the downloads that could keep you from feeling depression and anxiety, according to new research from Northwestern Medicine.

 According to Stephen Schueller, Ph.D., coauthor of the study, mental health apps tend to offer one of two experiences: Some offer one catch-all technique aimed at making you feel better—so you download the app, decide the approach doesn't work for you, and quit using it.
 And some offer a lot of different features, making them tricky to use (wasn't this supposed to calm me down?).

 IntelliCare is different: "Instead of building one app with a lot of features, we built 13 that focus on different aspects of depression and anxiety," Schueller says.
-There are apps that target sleep problems, social isolation, lack of activity, and obsessive thinking—all common causes of depression and anxiety—and each is designed by Northwestern clinicians and based on validated techniques used by therapists.
+There are apps that target night anxiety, social anxiety, lack of activity, and obsessive thinking—all common causes of general depression and anxiety—and each is designed by Northwestern clinicians and based on validated techniques used by therapists.
 (P.S.
-Did You Know There Are 4 Different Types of Depression?)
+Here's Why You Should Stop Saying You Have Anxiety If You Really Don't.)

 For example, My Mantra teaches you what a mantra is and how the right one can help you succeed.
 With pre-loaded examples—"I am resilient" or "I am strong"—it also guides you to craft your own.
 Slumber Time helps you create a good bedtime checklist (no technology, no TV!).
 Thought Challenger trains you to catch negative thoughts as they pop up.
 The app asks you to type in your negative thought and then an alternative, helpful way to think about the problem.

-It's an important distinction, considering many of us (1 in 5 of us any given year) struggle with mental health issues.
+It's an important distinction, considering many of us—1 in 5 of us any given year—struggle with mental health issues.
 But remember, the apps are not a cure-all.
 If you think you're suffering from depression or anxiety, touch base with your doctor to find out the best course of action.
-Ultimately, finding out what works for you can be the key to lifting your spirits—and, hey, if a few downloads can play a role in that, we're not complaining.
+Ultimately, finding out what works for you can be the key to lifting your spirits—and a few downloads could play an effective role in that.
+(These Essential Oils for Anxiety and Stress Relief May, Too.)